averagewizard/ungovernance2014/README.md

 ungovernance2014
 ================

-Internet Ungovernance Forum 2014 "Network Surveillance" Presentation
+Internet Ungovernance Forum 2014 "Network Surveillance" Presentation by [Barkın Kılıç](http://twitter.com/Barknkilic)

 You can take and use anything from these slides as you wish (though a lot is taken from others, you can find the sources on the last page of the .pdf document)